 - 1. Earthquake: Subject has a M9.2 Earthquake Loss Ratio greater than 5 percent - 2.
-Flood: Subject is identified in a 0.2-percent or 1-percent-annual-chance flood hazard area

-3. Erosion: Subject is within a parcel along an identified Cook Inlet erosion zone

-- 4. Dam Failure: Subject is within a Lowell Creek Diversion Dam Failure hazard area based off of a USACE 2,000cfs failure scenario - 5.
-Tsunami: Subject is within a Homer, Seldovia, or Seward tsunami hazard area
+Flood: Subject is identified in a 0.2-percent or 1-percent-annual-chance flood hazard area - 3.
+Erosion: Subject is within a parcel along an identified Cook Inlet erosion zone - 4.
+Dam Failure: Subject is within a Lowell Creek Diversion Dam Failure hazard area based on a USACE 2,000cfs failure scenario - Tsunami: Subject is within a Homer, Seldovia, or Seward tsunami hazard area 5.

-The City of Seldovia All-Hazard Mitigation Plan, effective January 2012, and the City of Seldovia draft Comprehensive Plan 2014 identify some of the following hazard mitigation projects that can be aided by information in this Risk Report.
+The City of Seldovia All-Hazard Mitigation Plan, effective January 2012, and the 2014 City of Seldovia draft Comprehensive Plan identify some of the following hazard mitigation projects that can be aided by information in this Risk Report.

-Table 36: City of Seldovia All-Hazard Mitigation Plan and Comprehensive Plan Analysis
+Table 37: City of Seldovia All-Hazard Mitigation Plan and Comprehensive Plan Analysis and Risk MAP Support